 Dr. Steven F. Echols, President

-Brewton-Parker College is the only accredited four-year Christian college south of Macon and north of Jacksonville, FL.
+As South Georgia’s Christian College, Brewton-Parker is the only accredited four-year Christian college south of Macon and north of Jacksonville, Florida.
 Founded in 1904, BPC is committed to being unapologetically Christian, academically strong, and proudly Baptist.
-The College’s mission is to develop the whole student through the application of biblically-centered truth to a liberal arts curriculum in a community of shared Christian values.
-Serving traditional students and adult learners at its main campus in Mount Vernon and external center in Newnan, the College offers programs of study ranging from English and Christian ministry to biology and business.
-Thirty percent of graduates earn the bachelor’s degree in business administration with concentrations in one of five different sub-specialties.
-For more information: 1-800-342-1087 or visit www.bpc.eduShorter University
+The College’s mission is to develop the whole student through the application of biblically – centered truth to a liberal arts curriculum in a community of shared Christian values.
+Serving traditional students and adult learners at its main campus in Mount Vernon and external site in Newnan, the college offers programs of study ranging from English and Christian studies to biology and business.
+Thirty percent of graduates earn the bachelor’s degree in business administration with concentrations in one of four different areas.
+In addition, Brewton-Parker is proud to offer high school students the opportunity to earn college credit for free, both on campus and online through the Georgia Dual Enrollment Program.
+For more information: 1-800-342-1087 or visit www.bpc.edu.

 Dr. Donald V. Dowless, President